lilab-bcb/cumulus-experiment/README.md

 | SCANPY   | 1.4.4.post1 | 07/29/2019   |
 | Seurat   | 3.1.0       | 08/20/2019   |

+Both Pegasus and SCANPY are run on Python 3.7.3.
+Seurat is run on R 3.6.1.

 ## Get Raw Data

 ## Start Docker Container